RoaaAlqaisi/appilix_notifications/README.md

 # AppilixNotifications

-`AppilixNotifications` is a Ruby gem crafted to streamline the process of sending push notifications via the Appilix API.
-It offers a user-friendly interface to dispatch notifications with customizable parameters such as title, body, user identity, and links.
+`AppilixNotifications` is a Ruby gem crafted to streamline the process of sending push notifications and retrieving registered user tokens via the Appilix API.
+It offers a user-friendly interface to dispatch notifications with customizable parameters such as title, body, user identity, and links, as well as to fetch notification tokens for registered users.
 This gem leverages the capabilities of Appilix, a platform that enables the transformation of any website into a mobile application without requiring any coding.
 Developed by Alzahidi-tech, this gem ensures efficient notification management.

 ## Installation